 Local interior specialist Luca Rafanelli was recruited to bring in his vintage finds of reclaimed furniture to match the distressed ceiling paintwork from where lamps hang from long thin wires.
 Simple wood shelves offer fine products for sale: jams, sauces, pasta, juices and artisan beer.
 Fresh bread sits in wooden baskets behind the rustic wood countertop, the smell of filtered coffee fills the air.
 It’s signature Il Santo team style that has recharged this space.
 Owners Martina and Marco Baldesi with Stefano Sebastiani tell me keeping these traditional spaces in place is paramount and recount how in the past locals from the neighbourhood would come to the bakery on Sunday morning to roast their meat in the oven.
 This Sunday meat tradition doesn’t take place today however the locals still flock here for the bread.

 Behind the ‘Panificio’ awing is a small chalkboard with a handwritten ‘S.Forno’, the only sign of the renaming of this bakery, and that’s the point.
-A new team taking a unique space and making it relevant yet able to continue doing what it does best.
-Angelo still bakes bread and sweet treats for all to enjoy keeping his bakery alive.
+A new team taking a uniquely Florentine space and making it relevant and able to continue doing what it does best - baking bread and sweet treats for all to enjoy.